pimutils/khal/doc/source/configspec.rst

 .. object:: days

-    By default, khal show events for today and tomorrow.
+    By default, khal shows events for today and tomorrow.
-    Setting this to a different value will show events of that amount of days by defaut.
+    Setting this to a different value will show events of that amount of days by default.

       :type: integer
       :default: 2

-.. _default-print_new:

-.. object:: print_new

-    After adding a new event, what should be printed to standard out?
-The whole event in text form, the path to where the event is now saved or nothing?

-      :type: option, allowed values are *event*, *path* and *False*
-      :default: False

 .. _default-timedelta:

 .. object:: timedelta

-    The default timedelta to use in the list command if no end is specified.
-    Leave blank for end of day, otherwise a timedelta in the form `I{m,h,d}`.
+    Default timedelta for use with daterange options

+      :type: string
+      :default:

+.. _default-default_calendar:

+.. object:: default_calendar

+    The calendar to use if none is specified for some operation (e.g. if adding a new event).
+If this is not set, such operations require an explicit value.

       :type: string
       :default: None

 The [view] section
 ~~~~~~~~~~~~~~~~~~